1n0r1/airglow-controller/README.md

 cd into `components/andor_wrapper/andorsdk_wrapper` and `python3 setup.py build_ext -i` to build the python module

 Now you can import to python `components/andorsdk_wrapper/andorsdk`

+## Laser Shutter

+Use lsusb to view the vendorId and productId of the connected laser shutter, vendorId:productId, for example 0461:0030.
+Write in config file as 0x0461 and 0x0030.

+Hid might not have the neccessary permission, this might have to be run everytime the shutter is disconnected or restarted:

+`sudo chmod 0666 /dev/hidraw0`

+## Connection test

+`python3 connection_test.py` to test all the components

+## Gmail setup (optional)

+Unneccessarily hard to setup for some reason.
+Could look into replacing it with other less complex alternative

+If you want to use a different gmail account or don't have a working `gmailcredential.json` file, follows https://www.thepythoncode.com/article/use-gmail-api-in-python to Enable Gmail API.
+Then download `gmailcredential.json` file and specify the path in config['gmailCred'].

+Run connection_test.py to check if gmail works, go to the verification link if neccessary.

+airglowuaotest@gmail.com

+airglow123;